The Case of Patrick Zaki and Giulio Regeni

 About David Garyan

-David Garyan has published three chapbooks with Main Street Rag, along with a full collection, (DISS)INFORMATION, with the same publisher.
+David Garyan has published three chapbooks with Main Street Rag, along with (DISS)INFORMATION, a full collection with the same publisher.
 He holds an MA and MFA from Cal State Long Beach, where he associated himself with the Stand Up Poets.
 He is currently studying International Cooperation on Human Rights and Intercultural Heritage at the University of Bologna.
 He lives in Ravenna.